Skip to Main Content

 The pelvic floor is a group of interwoven muscles that form a bowl at the base of your pelvis.
 These muscles attach to your tailbone, pubic bone, and sit bones, and surround your vaginal, anal, and urethral openings, as shown in the diagram below.

-a detailed diagram of the pelvic floor
+A detailed medical diagram of the pelvic floor.

 As with all muscle groups, your pelvic floor muscles have two relatively simple jobs to do: contract and relax.
 But because they're located in this intimate and multi-purpose area of your body, their ability to contract and relax has a huge impact on your day-to-day life.